The Assisted Decision-Making (Capacity) Act 2015 was signed into law by President Michael D Higgins on December 30th 2015.

 Mental Capacity (sometimes called Decision-Making Capacity) is more closely aligned to mental functioning and intelligence.
 Under this process a person who is found to lack capacity may have their rights to make decisions curtailed or substituted to another person.

-Ireland has signed The UN Convention (in 2007) but is among 27 countries yet to ratify it.
+Ireland has signed The UN Convention (in 2007) and finally ratified the Convention in 2018.
 Click to see a map of Signatories and Ratifications

 Practical examples of the law in action are listed below:

 "Every adult patient is presumed to have the capacity to make decisions about their own health care.
 As their doctor, you have a duty to help your patients to make decisions for themselves by giving them information in a clear and easy-to-understand way and by making sure that they have suitable help and support.
 Patients have the right to have an advocate of their choice during discussions about their condition and treatment. " (pg 10)

 (b) Ward of Court